JorgeMinjares/JorgeMinjares/README.md

 # **Jorge Minjares** :zap:

 ## Education
+- Master of Science in Computer Engineering
-Bachelor of Science in Electrical Engineering
+- Bachelor of Science in Electrical Engineering
 ## *Bio*

-My name is [Jorge Minjares](https://github.com/JorgeMinjares), and I am undergradute student pursing my *Bachelor of Science in Electrical Engineering* at **University of Texas at El Paso**! :zap:
+My name is [Jorge Minjares](https://github.com/JorgeMinjares), and I am undergradute student pursing my *Master of Science in Computer Engineering* at **University of Texas at El Paso**! :zap: